 Clean Elections Winners: Election Results

-In 2012, three Corporation Commissioner candidates won using Clean Elections, and five out of nine of those seeking those seats participated in the program.
+In Arizona, three Corporation Commissioner candidates won using Clean Elections, and five out of nine of those seaking those seats participated in the program.
 In the state legislature, participating candidates made up 37 percent, or 57 out of 156, of those seeking office.
 A total of 26 percent, or 23 of 90 seats are filled by officials who used the Clean Elections program.

-After the 2012 election, the Maine General Assembly is now comprised of 70 percent, or 131 out of 186, of officials who ran using the Clean Elections system.
+Meanwhile, in Maine the General Assembly is now comprised of 70 percent, or 131 out of 186, of officials who ran using the Clean Elections system.
 In the state Senate, 86 percent are represented by Clean Elections users, or 30 out of 35 seats.
 In the state House, 67 percent, or 101 out of 151 seats, are represented by users of the program.